 At the Wynsum Ave Park at Illona Lane SMCCA and the Let's Play 11566 Committee worked to get Playground Equipment for 2- 5 year olds and 5-12 year olds placed in park, a new fence and up graded landscaping developed at the entrances on Wynsum Ave & Illona Lane over the last 3 years.
-This has been accomplished with the assistance of the Let's Play 11566 Committee which has helped fundraise for this project.
-This new playground will open on April 28, 2019 after Ribbon cutting Ceremony .
+This has been accomplished with the assistance of the Let's Play 11566 Committee which has helped fund raise for this project.
+This new playground opened on April 28, 2019 after Ribbon cutting Ceremony .

 "Nature, recreation, and fun are the true components of why good parks are necessary to our community.
 Thanks to the tireless efforts of Town officials, led by Supervisor Gillen, the Wynsum Avenue Park is no longer 'make pretend' but a happy reality for the neighborhood kids of Merrick."